 Unfortunately, there is evidence that the AoAs have not always been properly scoped.
 In 2009, the Government Accountability Office (GAO) reviewed 32 major DoD acquisition programs, 22 of which had included a formal AoA.
-Of these, 13 AoAs-more than half-were characterized as overly "narrow [in] scope" in the sense that they "focused on a limited number of alternatives."
-Moreover, there was a strong correlation between AoAs with a narrowly scoped set of alternatives and the occurrence of cost growth in the ensuing programs.
+Of these, 13 AoAs-more than half-were characterized as overly "narrow [in] scope" in the sense that they "focused on a limited number of alternatives" (GAO, 2009, pp. 7, 9).
+Moreover, there was a strong correlation between AoAs with a narrowly scoped set of alternatives and the occurrence of cost growth in the ensuing programs (GAO, 2009, pp. 10-12).

-More anecdotally, it has been common in our experience to hear AoAs described as being scoped around a predetermined solution. ("By the time you reach the Materiel Development Decision [MDD], someone has already decided what the solution is going to be.")10 To the extent this is true, the AoA becomes a square-filling exercise or, at best, a process of exploring minor embellishments around a
+More anecdotally, it has been common in the authors' experience to hear AoAs described as being scoped around a predetermined solution. ("By the time you reach the Materiel Development Decision [MDD], someone has already decided what the solution is going to be" [see Husband & Kaspersen, 2012, p.
+9; Smith & Thompson, 1995, p.
+11]).
+To the extent this is true, the AoA becomes a square-filling exercise or, at best, a process of exploring minor embellishments around a particular type of technology, weapon, platform, or piece of equipment.
+The potential to conduct a wide-open look at alternative technology solutions is lost.